| Why submit my site? The most frequently asked pages on the web

 When will my site

+be indexed?
 The time between your submission and the

 actual indexing normally varies from two weeks to two